 • I am a mother and have firsthand experience with breastfeeding as well as exclusively pumping.
 I offer postpartum support and am more than willing to assist you if any issues related to feeding arise.

 • I value diversity and will make sure that the support and resources provided to your family are individualized to meet your specific wishes and needs.
 My family is from the island of Trinidad & Tobago, which is where I spent my childhood summers.
 I have been fortunate enough to travel to many countries over the years and enjoy learning about other cultures.

-1. To help build your confidence as a mother
+1. To help build your confidence as a parent

 2. To provide emotional and physical support in your childbirth process